 The District entered into two loan agreements with the Department of Commerce in 2012.
 Both loans are for 24 years including 4 years from the contract execution date to the project completion date with a 1.5% interest rate.
 The first project allowed the District to accelerate the replacement of cast iron water mains.
-The second project will install upgrades to the North City pump station make it more efficient.
+The second project allowed a new pump station to be constructed to utilize 1.9 million gallons of water in the reservoir that was previously, unusable.

-The pump station project started construction in May 2015 and will be completed in 2017.
-The funds drawn in 2016 were \$1,775,282.
-The outstanding balance for both projects as 12/31/2016 is \$3,634,002.
-See Schedule 16.
+The pump station project started construction in May 2015 and was completed in 2017.
+The outstanding balance for both projects as 12/31/2017 is \$3,778,705.
+See Note 5.

-The District was required to have Federal Audits for both loans for 2013 and a single federal audit for 2015 for the pump station loan.
+The District was required to have Federal Audits for both loans for 2013 and a single federal audit in 2015 for the pump station loan.